 | | | | |

-Looking for a simple zero waste after-school snack for kids?
-These simple homemade dried apple chips are a cinch to make and a fan-favorite among the littles in our house.
-Check out all the details and the apple chip recipe below!
+Looking for a simple zero-waste after-school snack for kids?
+This simple homemade dried apple chips recipe is a cinch and a fan favorite among the littles in our house.
+Check out all the details and the healthy apple chips recipe below!

 This post contains affiliate links.